pydantic/logfire-logs-proxy/README.md

 # logfire-logs-proxy

-**This proxy service will soon be switched off, please use the standard endpoints**
+**This proxy service hass been switched off, please use the standard endpoints which now accept OTel logs**

 Proxy for sending OTel logs to [Logfire](https://pydantic.dev/logfire).